Northwestern Syria offensive (2019–2020): Humanitarian consequences

 According to the UN, 82,000 displaced people were living in the freezing open air in February; 36% of newly displaced families are housed by relatives or find rental accommodation, 17% found refuge in camps, over 15% sought shelter in unfinished buildings and 12% are still "looking for shelter".
 Many of the displaced have been forced to move multiple times.
 Some of the displaced people have escaped to Syrian Democratic Forces controlled Manbij.

-Hospitals have been heavily targeted in the fighting.
+Hospitals were heavily targeted in the fighting.
 Some 70 hospitals were bombed out of action.
 On 12 February, Islamic Relief reported that 15 medical facilities it supported had been damaged or fully destroyed, at least 55 sites where they distributed food recorded 428 nearby airstrikes near these locations, and 90% of staff in Idlib had been forcibly displaced.

-Schools have also been targeted.
+School buildings were also targeted.
 On 25 February, Amnesty International condemned the shelling of ten schools in Idlib and Aleppo countryside, describing it as a war crime.
 After the 25 February attack, all schools in Idlib were suspended.
 In July, a UN investigation said war crimes and possible crimes against humanity were committed during the campaign.
 The Independent International Commission of Inquiry on the Syrian Arab Republic said people suffered incomprehensible misery.
 It recorded assaults by all sides in the conflict that resulted in civilian casualties or damage to civilian infrastructure.
 It found shelled schools, market bombings, and hospitals bombed.